-- Some feel they have to meet high expectations – their own or those of others – and they can’t do this without cheating.
+Children cheat for several reasons.
+Some feel they have to meet high expectations – their own or those of others – and they can’t do this without cheating.

-- Some might want to win because they don’t know how to cope with the disappointment of losing.
+Some might want to win because they don’t know how to cope with the disappointment of losing.
 After all, learning to lose takes time.

-What to do when your child cheats
+What to do if your child is cheating: practical tips

-.
+Try to find out why your child cheated.
 Ask your child why he felt the need to cheat.
 His answer can guide your response.
-For example, if he cheated because he wanted to please you, this gives you the chance to let him know that winning is not everything, and that you’re proud of his effort – whether he succeeds or not.
+For example, if he cheated because he wanted to please you, this gives you the chance to let him know that winning isn’t everything, and that you’re proud of his effort – whether he succeeds or not.

-Help your child to understand the consequences of cheating
+Helping children understand the consequences of cheating

 - It might upset other children.

 - Other people might not trust your child next time she plays with them.

 - Your child might never find out how well he can do without cheating.